 The Various Degrees of Burglary

-The various degrees of burglary get more severe as they go lower.
-Therefore, the harshest punishments are for first degree burglaries, and third and fourth degree burglaries tend to be the least severe in terms of punishment.
-The degree of a burglary is largely based on culpability of the burglar.
+The various degrees of burglary become more severe as they go lower.
+Therefore, the harshest punishments are for first degree burglaries, while third and fourth degree burglaries tend to be the least severe in terms of punishment.
+Factors considered when determining the degree of burglary include whether the property was occupied, whether the burglar was armed, whether violence was committed during the burglary, and whether there was intent to commit a specific crime before entering the property.

-Again, in most states, there are the following four degrees of burglary:
+Again, depending on the jurisdiction, there are up to four degrees of burglary:

 - Fourth degree burglary